Super Documents

 6. Automate processes and eliminate manual tasks

-When digitizing, you need to place a lot of emphasis on eliminating manual processes.
-Not only will it save time, it will also reduce human errors.
+When digitizing, you need to emphasize eliminating manual processes.
+This will not only save time but also reduce human errors.

 If you currently have a manual process when dealing with contracts, introduce a contract automation platform or process.